Plan releases to decide what to deliver when

 • Relative timeframes (Now, Next, Later)

-• (Actually, time spans are often better handled by timeframes!)
+• (Actually, time periods are often better handled by timeframes!)

 Agile organizations often use a hybrid of the above, defining releases more granularly in the short-term and then getting broader when extending further into the future (e.g. February, March, Q2, 2H, Later).